-To find out more about Parkinson’s and exercise please visit the EPDA website.
+To find out more about Parkinson’s and exercise please visit Parkinson’s Europe website.

 Helping others with Parkinson’s ‘filled the gap in my life’